01-the-differences-between-post-acute-and-long-term-care

 • Home health agency (HH): HHs are for homebound patients who receive intermittent nursing and therapy.

-• Long-term care hospital (LTCH): Patients who are suffering from severe injuries or conditions with a high-intensity care level tend to stay in LTCHs.
+• Long-term care hospital (LTCH): Patients who have severe injuries or conditions requiring a high-intensity care level tend to stay in LTCHs.
 The extended hospital stay provides them with the concentrated care they need to make a sufficient recovery.

 Despite its advantages, this form of healthcare does have a few challenges that can make it harder to access.
 For example, post-acute care insurance like Medicare Advantage (MA) doesn’t cover LTCHs or IRFs.
 MA networks often exclude providers of these intensive services, meaning the people who need them most may not have access to them.

 Additionally, the prospective payment systems (PPS) for LTCHs and IRFs see much less Medicare spending than other types.
-IRFs and LTCHs receive $7.9 billion and $3.4 billion respectively, compared to $28.4 billion for SNFs and $17.7 billion for HHs.
-Higher spending could allow them to expand their facilities and upgrade their technology to serve patients better.
+IRFs and LTCHs receive $8.5 billion and $3.4 billion respectively, compared to $28.5 billion for SNFs and $16.9 billion for HHs.
+Higher spending could allow them to expand their communities and upgrade their technology to serve patients better.

 POST-ACUTE CARE TECHNOLOGY

-Along with the spread of medical technology comes a need for stricter security measures.
+With the spread of medical technology comes a need for stricter security measures.
 Unfortunately, healthcare network data breaches are not uncommon.
-In 2019, over 25 million patients’ information — including Social Security numbers and medical reports — was released due to a break-in within the billing service American Medical Collection Agency (AMCA) and its covered entities.
+In 2023, five high-profile cyber attacks on healthcare organizations exposed data on over 43 million patients.
 High-quality network management services can minimize these kinds of events through security alerts, internet monitoring, fault identification and many more capabilities.

 What Is Long-Term Care?

-Individuals who receive long-term care may start at an independent living facility to age in place and then receive more services as they need them, such as assisted living or medical care.
-Medical professionals give individuals help with daily activities, medications and treatments.
-Long-term care for elderly people is generally about making their lives more comfortable than addressing acute, post-hospital conditions.
-Post-acute care focuses on those who need rehabilitation from a specific issue.
+Individuals who receive long-term care may start at an independent living community to age in place and then receive more services as they need them, such as assisted living or skilled nursing care.
+Medical professionals help residents with daily activities, medications and treatments.
+Long-term care for elderly people is generally about making their lives more comfortable than addressing acute, post-acute care services.
+Post-acute care focuses on those who need rehabilitation for a specific issue.

-Though they may initially seem similar, each long-term care center employs a different approach for senior care.
-Here are a few of the most common long-term care facilities and how they operate:
+Though they may initially seem similar, each long-term care center employs a different approach to senior care.
+Here are a few of the most common long-term care organizations and how they operate:

 • Assisted living programs: Assisted living programs are much like nursing homes, though they are more suitable for people who don’t need around-the-clock care.
 People often transition here from independent living apartments when they need medical and personal assistance.
-These centers can range in size from 25 to 120 residents, with each person receiving a specified level of care.
+These centers can range in size from 25 to 100 or more residents, with each person receiving a specified level of care.

 • Enriched housing: Every U.S. state’s Department of Health oversees the region’s respective enriched housing programs.
 These buildings have a similar physical layout to independent living spaces, as each person gets their own housing unit.
 However, individuals still receive benefits like housekeeping and personal care.

 Long-term care nursing homes offer a suitable place to recover for people who’ve just experienced an acute hospital stay, although most residents are permanent.
 Individuals can receive 24-hour skilled care and rehabilitation services.
-In general, long-term care facilities provide well-balanced meals, social activities and private rooms for maximum resident comfort.
-Some studies have suggested enriched housing could reduce hospitalization rates and the length of hospital stays for residents.
+In general, long-term care organizations provide well-balanced meals, social activities and private rooms for residents’ comfort.
+Some studies have linked long-term care communities with better resident wellness.

 Long-term care insurance covers the costs of several types of long-term care, including in-home, nursing home and assisted living care.
 It’s separate from regular health insurance and Medicare, and it’s recommended adults enroll to avoid paying out-of-pocket for custodial care, as standard policies won’t cover it.
 Long-term care insurance providers include major companies like MassMutual, Northwestern Mutual and Bankers Life & Casualty.

 Guest networks are a particular point of interest for hackers, especially with the number of seniors now using home assistants and similar devices.
-An AARP survey showed 91% of people 50 and older use a computer, 80% own a smartphone and 13% use virtual reality technology.
-With more smart devices showing up in long-term care facilities, many practices are enabling guest networks for easier Wi-Fi access, particularly for visiting relatives.
+A recent survey reported that 88% of adults aged 65 and older regularly use the internet, and 76% own a smartphone.
+Among those 50 and older, 51% either already owned or were interested in adding smart home devices to their lives.
+With more connected devices showing up in long-term care settings, many practices are enabling guest networks for easier Wi-Fi access, particularly for visiting relatives.

 Though useful, this trend toward high technology can allow malicious individuals to enter a network through hot spots.
 Some can even physically hack into a community’s systems through Ethernet jacks, which are customary in old buildings.
 Software support services can enhance database and software performance so programs can withstand attacks from hot spot entry points.
 Hardware upgrades also remove vulnerabilities that could otherwise become bigger issues if exploited by determined cybercriminals.